Ruibin-Liu/GPU-CpHMD-Docker/README.md

 sudo systemctl restart docker
 ```

-- Change the content in /etc/docker/daemon.json to:
+- Change the content in /etc/docker/daemon.json to

 ```json
 {